Esri/esri-leaflet/README.md

 ### Credit

-`L.esri.DymanicMapLayer` was originally code from https://github.com/sanborn/leaflet-ags/blob/master/src/AGS.Layer.Dynamic.js
+`L.esri.DynamicMapLayer` was originally code from https://github.com/sanborn/leaflet-ags/blob/master/src/AGS.Layer.Dynamic.js

 ### Licensing
-Copyright 2013 Esri
+Copyright 2014 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.